A Single PCB Full-Bridge

 Solid State Tesla Coil 4 Platform

-My SSTC 3 project was a great
+My SSTC 3 project turned out to

-experiment at making my first single-PCB tesla coil.
+be a good experience in developing my first single-PCB tesla coil.
 It went pretty

 swappable interrupters like a graphics card on a computer, and

 configurable for us as a DRSSTC with the addition of a tank cap.

 - Note: this page is still under construction!

 SSTC 4 Project Status: Tested at 120VAC and 240VAC!
 (Oct 2015)